CSteen57/SteenCorp-AD-Lab/Phases/Phase 2/README.md

 - Item-level targeting based on the appropriate security group
 - **Remove this item when it is no longer applied** enabled

-Group Policy Preferences requires `Replace` when automatic removal is enabled.
-This ensures that a department drive is removed when a user no longer belongs to its target group.
+Enabling **Remove this item when it is no longer applied** automatically changes the preference action to `Replace`.
+This ensures that a department drive is removed when the user no longer belongs to its targeted security group.

 The HR mapping below demonstrates the security-group targeting used for each department.